-The 2017 Cold Laser Guide
+The 2023 Therapy Laser Guide

 The main 3 specs that people use to compare systems are:

-- Wavelength (measured in nm)
+- 2. Wavelength

 In general, a laser's ability to successfully treat a wide variety of conditions is mostly based on output power at an appropriate wavelength with some contribution added from pulsing.

 In general, the addition of pulsing to laser therapy reduces how quickly you build up the energy dosage but for a fixed treatment time, the addition of pulsing makes up for the lower dosage and then some.
 The best option is to set the laser on pulsing and increase the treatment time to achieve the same dosage.
 Most of the scientific research is focused on dosage (which is the total energy put into the treatment area).
 There is less emphasis in the research on using exotic wavelengths and pulsing frequencies but there is still some evidence that it is important too.